isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-17-iss-1-apr-jun-2021/2021-04-04-malay-magic.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/Vol-17-issue-1/magic/squares.jpg">
-An illustration from <i>Malay Magic</i> which shows diagrams used by pawang for divination.
+An illustration from <i>Malay Magic</i> which shows diagrams used by <i>pawang</i> for divination.
 The top left figure has different points drawn on its anatomy for divination means.
 The bottom left diagram is used like a compass with the diviner counting around it from point to point.
 The diagrams on the right are two different types of “magic squares”. <i>Image reproduced from Skeat, W.W.
 (1900).
 Malay Magic: Being an Introduction to the Folklore and Popular Religion of the Malay Peninsula (after p.
 554).
 London: Macmillan and Co., Limited.
 Retrieved from BookSG.
 Collection of the National Library, Singapore.
 (Call no.: RRARE 398.4 SKE; Accession no.: B02930611K)</i>.
 </div>

 Back in England, proponents of further British capital penetration – aided and abetted by a bellicose British press that was clamoring for the annexation of Perak – had been baying for greater control over the tin deposits.
 Nor does Skeat acknowledge that the Malays knew the lay of their land better than foreigners, and that some Malays knew where tin deposits could be found thanks to their understanding of their own geography.